How to Calculate TOEFL Score? Understand TOEFL iBT Score

 How to calculate TOEFL scores: TOEFL Speaking Score Calculator

-How to calculate TOEFL scores: Writing
+How to calculate TOEFL scores: TOEFL Writing Score Calculator

 While the two writing tasks are scored by e-rater automatic scoring technology.
 The score range for the writing skill is from 1 (low) to 5 (high), your writing task rating is summed and converted to a score on a scale of 0–30.
 Candidates might even get 0 for wrong answers.

 The test you take may include extra questions in the Reading or Listening section that do not count toward your TOEFL score.
-These are either questions that allow ETS to make test scores comparable across administrations or new questions that help ETS determine how such questions function under actual testing conditions.
+These are either questions that allow ETS to make scores of TOEFL comparable across administrations or new questions that help ETS determine how such questions function under actual testing conditions.
 It is recommended to read the timing instructions for the Reading Section carefully.
 The instructions will indicate how many passages you will receive and the amount of time you have to respond to questions for those passages.
-Make sure to pace yourself so that you have time to answer all the questions without leaving any answered.
+Make sure to pace yourself so that you have time to answer all the questions without leaving any answers.

 Save